Yukino2002/Bokeverse/temp.md

 3. Confirm the 2 transactions on unitys dashboard

 ### Deploying the website
-1. Navigaate to the folder `website`
+1. Navigate to the folder `website`
 ```sh
 cd website
 ```